radian3/radian3/notes/data.md

 7. I try to use the most reliable source at all times.
 I tend to favor government sources over non-government sources.
 8. I try to use the most recent source when possible.
 If a source is from a few years ago, that means that this was the most recent reliable source that I was able to locate.
 9. I do not attempt to explain the reason why some numbers are what they are.
 I simply just report the numbers that I found.
+10. In most scenarios in this document, ethnicity just refers to Hispanic/Non-Hispanic.

 ### Race/Ethnicity definitions <a name="race_ethnicity_definitions"></a>
 <b>White</b> – A person having origins in any of the original peoples of Europe, the Middle East, or North Africa.<br>